Loraine Kelly condemned by viewers over 'uncomfortable' interview with Gemma Arterton

 Arterton had been appearing on the show to speak about her new film The Girl With All The Gifts.

+The Kent-born actress, who rose to fame for her role of Strawberry Fields in James Bond film Quantum Solace, has frequently been outspoken about feminism, body image and the gender pay gap in the film industry.
+“Why does [being a size zero] go hand in hand with the acting profession?
+It shouldn’t," she recently told The Guardian.

-A representative for Kelly did not immediately respond to request for comment.
+A representative for Kelly and ITV did not immediately respond to request for comment.

 - More about: